ziplarson/web/README.md

 communication with collaborators.

 ## Roadmap
-1. Demo milestone (see Demo Wishlist, below): April 7, 2014 (with an update available every other week thereafter).
+- `April 7, 2014`: Demo milestone (see Demo Wishlist, below) (with an update available every other week thereafter).
-2. First release: 0.1.0 (date TBD)
+- `Date TBD`: First release: 0.1.0

 The demo milestone is a tool for showing some of the ideas while recruiting volunteers and obtaining funding.

-The first release will be gated by volunteers and/or funding resources.
+The first release is gated by volunteers and/or funding resources.

 ## Technology Notes
 ### Web Socket and HTTP Connection Management